 - A detrimental impact on performance

-- Insufficient work during the hours the employee
+- Insufficient work during the hours the employee proposes to work

 - Detrimental impact on quality

 The reason(s) why the request is being rejected needs to be clearly stated in a letter to the employee informing them of the outcome of their request.
 The employee will then be able to lodge a written appeal if he or she chooses if the decision isn’t in their favour.